openhab/openhab-docs/developers/utils/events.md

 ## Send Events

 Usually the core events are only sent by the openHAB framework.
-However, it is possible to sent events explicitly, e.g. ItemCommandEvents and ItemStateEvents.
+However, it is possible to sent events explicitly, e.g. `ItemCommandEvent`s and `ItemStateEvent`s.
-The Java snippet below illustrates how to send events via the EventPublisher.
+The Java snippet below illustrates how to send events via the `EventPublisher`.
 The openHAB core events can only be created via the corresponding event factory.

 ```java